 The employer contribution rates for both plans are established annually by TRS and PEEHIP, and adopted by the Alabama Legislature.
 Both the TRS employer contribution rate and the employer's PEEHIP cost for retiree coverage are based upon the actuarial valuations performed by TRS and PEEHIP, respectively.
-Although the liabilities recognized under GASB 68 and 75 meet GASB's definition of a liability within GASB's framework for accounting standards, the University of Alabama does not believe that the associated recorded liabilities constitute legal liability for the University, nor do they open the University to other claims on its resources.
+Although the liabilities recognized under GASB 68 and 75 meet GASB's definition of a liability within GASB's framework for accounting standards, the University does not believe that the associated recorded liabilities constitute legal liability for the University, nor do they open the University to other claims on its resources.

 A deferred inflow of resources is the acquisition of net position in future periods.
 The University's deferred inflows of resources result from pension obligations (note 9), OPEB obligations (note 10), and the University's remainder interest in its irrevocable split interest agreements (note 1).
-At September 30, 2019, deferred inflows of resources from pension and OPEB obligations increased \$6.1 million.
-Deferred inflows of resources from the remainder interest in split interest agreements decreased slightly by \$439,000.
-During fiscal year 2018, deferred inflows of resources from pension and OPEB obligations increased \$70.7 million. \$28.1 million was a result of the aforementioned implementation of GASB 75.
-GASB 81 was implemented during fiscal year 2018, resulting in the recognition of deferred inflows of resources from the remainder interest in the remainder interest is polit interest agreements decreased \$81.000 million.
+At September 30, 2020, deferred inflows of resources from pension and OPEB obligations increased \$106.8 million, mostly due to an increase in differences between expected and actual experience related to OPEB obligations.
+Deferred inflows of resources from the remainder interest in split interest agreements decreased slightly by \$66,000.
+During fiscal year 2019, deferred inflows of resources from pension and OPEB obligations increased \$6.1 million, largely resulting from an increase in pension obligations.
+Deferred inflows of resources from the remainder split interest in split interest in the split interest in the split interest in pension obligations.
+Deferred inflows of resources from pension and OPEB obligations increased \$6.1 million, largely resulting from an increase in pension obligations.
+Deferred inflows of resources from the remainder interest in split interest interest in the split interest interest interest in split interest agreements decreased slightly by \$439,000.